 "The liner didn’t smudge or run on me when I wore it on the top lash line—I found that it really held up through some long days." — Ashley Rebecca, Product Tester

-Best for Waterline: Urban Decay 24/7 Waterline Eye Pencil
+Best for Waterline: Urban Decay 24/7 Glide-On Eye Pencil

 The waterline is a tricky spot to wear eyeliner because the moisture from the eye can cause it to smudge and rub off, but this Urban Decay option defies the odds.
 It’s a really rich, creamy crayon that once set, won’t budge.
 Once applied, hold your eyelid open for a moment to give it a chance to dry down.